 There are three main types of safety toe protection you can choose from when you start shopping around for work shoes.
 The most well-known and popular is steel toe, as it’s affordable and easy to find in multiple stores.
 However, steel toe shoes are also the heaviest and may encourage fatigue.

-Composite is the second most popular type of toe protection because it’s rated to have the same level of protection as steel.
+Composite toe safety shoes are the second most popular type of toe protection because it’s usually rated to have the same level of protection as steel.
 It’s far more lightweight and easy to carry around on your feet.
 Plenty of workers prefer composite toe shoes, but they’re usually more expensive than steel toe shoes.

-Breaking in work shoes is similar to any other type of shoe, but it can take a little bit of extra time.
+Breaking in work shoes is similar to any other type of footwear, but it can take a little bit of extra time.
 Depending on the type of shoes you purchase, you may be able to wear them until they’re broken in.
-For more hardened materials, you may want to consider wearing the boots around the house for a few days.
+For more hardened materials, you may want to consider wearing your boots around the house for a few days.

 Another good way to break-in work shoes is to create a bundle of socks and stuff them into the boots.
 After one to two days, the material should be stretched enough for your feet to fit the footwear more comfortably.